ori-edge/BeFOri/README.md

 # BeFOri

-A Tool for evaluqting the performance of GPU chips for LLMs.
+A Tool for evaluating the performance of GPU chips for LLMs.

 # Installation
 ```bash